Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 # to see the important variables and how they have been shrunk
 ```

-1. Use Monte Carlo cross-validation estimate the prediction accuracies
+E.  Use Monte Carlo cross-validation estimate the prediction accuracies
     for both ridge and Lasso regression for these data.
 (Use p = .75 and
     B = 1000.)